 The WRC’s young talent series, formerly called the WRC Academy.
-It is open to drivers aged 26 or under on 1 January 2014 competing in identically prepared two-wheel drive, single make cars.
-The calendar comprises six European events in support of WRC, but Junior WRC crews do not usually compete over the full distance.
-Drivers’ five best results count towards the final championship standings.
+It is open to drivers aged 28 and under (born on or after 1 January 1987) who compete in identical two-wheel drive, Citroën DS 3 R3-MAX cars.
+The 2015 calendar comprises seven rounds of the WRC and drivers must nominate six to score points towards the final championship standings.

 A service period that takes place away from the service park at an outside location.
 Only parts carried in the rally car itself can be changed.